Strategies

 • Monitor the driving skills of family members as they age or face changes in physical and cognitive abilities.
 Be prepared to have a conversation and intervene when necessary.

 • Take advantage of highway safety courses and workshops in your community, many of which are free.
 Visit www.savemolives.com for a full listing.
+Stay in touch with teen culture to better communicate driving safety.

 Businesses and Corporations